gcallah/Rationalism/AntiRats2/FirstDrafts/shackle.md

 "rational" methods adopted by the economic mainstream.

-## Time, Expectations and Uncertainty in Economics:
+## Science

 When it comes to the philosophy of science, Shackle appears to stand firmly in the tradition of Berkeley and Hume.
 For example, in discussing causation, he
 writes:

-"If one of two frequently associated states seems each time to proceed the other, we are tempted to call it a *cause* of the other state" (p.
-180).
+"If one of two frequently associated states seems each time to proceed the other, we are tempted to call it a *cause* of the other state" (1990: 180).

+In fact, Shackle dismisses the claim that science is a specially privileged form of knowing:

+"Science tells us what to count on, what rely on.
+But in doing so it merely imitates and refines the process by which we build, each of us for himself, the homely technology of every day living" (2017: 6).

+Discussing Hayek's work on *The Pure Theory of Capital*, Shackle dismisses the idea that science is pure ratiocination, disparate from emotion and belief:

+"There must be some inspirational idea... before a man can gather the moral and nervous force which such a [scientific] task requires.
+He must be seized by a faith."
+(2014: 184)

-## Business, Time and Thought
+## Time

+## Rational Choice

+"I have to express the conviction that this great arabesque of brilliant intellectual endeavor [represented by fuzzy logic] has still the same essential purpose: to eliminate the true unknowledge which gives us imaginative freedom" (2014: 14)

 One of the centerpieces of the rationalist project has been the effort to lift morality from the realms of tradition and revelation and turn moral choice into